v0ltoz/react-datetimepicker/README.md

 ```

 **darkMode (optional)** {bool} <br>
-Changes the DateTimePicker to be in Dark Mode
+Changes the DateTimePicker to be in Dark Mode, default is Light Mode

 ## Getting Started